alphagov/govuk-design-system/src/community/accessibility-strategy/index.md

 ### July 2024: 9 months after WCAG 2.2 publishing

-Release an updated GOV.UK Design System website that is compliant with WCAG 2.2 AA
+Release an updated GOV.UK Design System website that is compliant with WCAG 2.2 AA.